Annabelle Padwick – Founder, Director and Therapist

 Haven away from home

-But throughout this time, my veg patch once again became my refuge when I began suffering an abusive relationship at home, whilst juggling the full time job and a uni degree.
-Fortunately, in 2018 I was granted a lifetime restraining order and built myself back up again, with great friends, psychotherapy and a lot of time outdoors.
+But throughout this time, my veg patch once again became my refuge when I began suffering an abusive, toxic relationship at home, whilst juggling the full time job and a uni degree.
+Fortunately, in 2018 I was granted safety and built myself back up again, with great friends, psychotherapy and a lot of time outdoors.

 My allotment was an instant escape through the years, a place to get lost and listen to the birds around me and not be scared.

 This is all why my passion for sharing the GYO experience goes beyond my own allotment gate and the work I deliver through Life at No.27.

 I have now completed a number of Social and Therapeutic Horticulture and Mental Health courses, so I can prevent others going through all the struggles I have faced and beaten.